THEY CONTROL COMMERCE AND DISTRIBUTE ITS GAINS, PRACTICES THAT PREVENT THEIR INVESTMENT

 The Voyage of Marco Polo by V. Chklovski, n.d.

-- The Ashanti suzerain (Ghana) uses weights that are one-third heavier than others and declares that only kings or men of high rank deal with commerce, "as I do."
+- Ashanti (Ghana) the king uses weights that are one-third heavier than others and declares that only kings or men of high rank deal with commerce, "as I do."

-- A group of about a hundred wives of the king of Oyo (in southern Nigeria) who trade in salt and natron.
-Their wares are wrapped in a special cloth that liberates them from tolls and allows them free shelter
+- Oyo (southern Nigeria) a hundred wives of the king of trade in salt and natron.
+Their wares are wrapped in a special cloth that liberates them from tolls and allows them free shelter.

 - Futa Jallon (Senegal) the almamy organizes caravans to the coast; all independent merchants must join, and cede part of their profits to him.
 In the 1840's he introduces weaving, done by his wives.